 Can Variegated Succulents Turn Back to Normal?

+Variegated succulents turn back to normal is also known as succulent reversion.
 Variegated succulents can turn back to normal and depend on variegation's cause.
 Typically, a plant may turn completely green in the ideal growth conditions.
 The intensity of light, watering, temperature, and plant locations are prime factors that also contribute to variegations.

 Similarly, if you want to maintain variegation, remove any of your plant’s solid green growth that could be either a branch or offset.
 This is necessary because a branch with more pigment will eventually turn the whole plant into plain green succulent.

 On the other hand, it cannot turn back to normal if the genetic mutation causes succulent's variegation that goes in generations.